MicrosoftDocs/azure-devops-docs/docs/build-release/tasks/test/cloud-based-load-test.md

 ---
 title: VSTS and TFS Build and Test - Cloud-based Load Test step ms.assetid: 4D10E9D5-2269-4A95-8670-2901DFE4CBB1
-description: Runs the load test in cloud with Visual Studio Team Services to integrate cloud-based load tests into your build and release pipelines ms.prod: vs-devops-test-continuous ms.technology: vs-devops-build ms.manager: douge
+description: Runs the load test in cloud with VSTS to integrate cloud-based load tests into your build and release pipelines ms.prod: vs-devops-test-continuous ms.technology: vs-devops-build ms.manager: douge